 1. Small Frames (1,550-1,750 lb. rated operating capacity/~50 hp)

 Small-frame skid steers intuitively feature simplified or more basic hydraulic systems.
-However, don’t assume that just because they’re the simplest, they cannot power attachments.
+However, don’t assume they can’t power attachments just because they’re the simplest.

 2. Medium Frames (1,750-2,200 lb. rated operating capacity/50-70 hp)

-Medium-framed skid steers, with their dynamic balance of rated operating power, net engine power, breakout forces, and steady hydraulic flows make an ideal companion to most attachments.
-Particularly for skid steers at or near the 70 hp output, you will find these frames can sufficiently power attachments at their optimal performance range while still running efficiently.
+With their dynamic balance of rated operating power, net engine power, breakout forces, and steady hydraulic flows, medium-framed skid steers make an ideal companion to most attachments.
+Particularly for skid steers at or near the 70 hp output, these frames can sufficiently power attachments at their optimal performance range while still running efficiently.

 Overall, the list of attachments that work well with medium-sized skid steers is extensive.
 On top of powering the same attachments a small frame can (augers, trenchers, etc.), they will also handle the following: